HAMZA0622/sf-addon/README.md

 just run

-docker compose up --build
-and for linux
-sudo docker compose up --build
+docker compose up --build can use sudo before the command if using linux